microsoft/VSExtensibility/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Contracts.md

 The margin to the left of the text view that shows suggestion glyphs such as the Light Bulb.

-<a name='P-Microsoft-VisualStudio-Extensibility-Editor-MarginPlacement-KnownValues-Top'></a>
-### Top `property`

-##### Summary

-The margin above the text view.

 <a name='P-Microsoft-VisualStudio-Extensibility-Editor-MarginPlacement-KnownValues-VerticalScrollBar'></a>
 ### VerticalScrollBar `property`

 ##### Summary

 The standard vertical scrollbar.

-<a name='P-Microsoft-VisualStudio-Extensibility-Editor-MarginPlacement-KnownValues-VerticalScrollBarContainer'></a>
-### VerticalScrollBarContainer `property`

-##### Summary

-The container margin that contains the [VerticalScrollBar](#P-Microsoft-VisualStudio-Extensibility-Editor-MarginPlacement-KnownValues-VerticalScrollBar 'Microsoft.VisualStudio.Extensibility.Editor.MarginPlacement.KnownValues.VerticalScrollBar') by default.

-##### Remarks

-Other margins can be placed above or below the [VerticalScrollBar](#P-Microsoft-VisualStudio-Extensibility-Editor-MarginPlacement-KnownValues-VerticalScrollBar 'Microsoft.VisualStudio.Extensibility.Editor.MarginPlacement.KnownValues.VerticalScrollBar') depending on their order attribute.

 <a name='P-Microsoft-VisualStudio-Extensibility-Editor-MarginPlacement-KnownValues-ZoomControl'></a>
 ### ZoomControl `property`